vtnsi/resonaate/docs/source/reference/config_format.md

 ##### SequentialFilterConfig

-This is a required field in `"estimation"` defining the nominal sequential filter algorithm that tracks the targets during the simulation.
+This is an optional field in `"estimation"` defining the nominal sequential filter algorithm that tracks the targets during the simulation.
+One of either `"sequential_filter"` or `"particle_filter"` must be set.

 ```{rubric} Python Definition
 ```